Click4Assistance UK Live Chat Software

 Collapse on the City Walls by the Eastgate Clock

-More scaffold propping has been designed to support the partially-collapsed inner wall to prevent any further loss and to create a safe working area.
-When this is in place a roof will be added to protect the site while investigation and repair works take place.
+More scaffold propping has been designed to support the partially-collapsed inner wall to prevent any further damage, with a roof added for further protection.
+This will be installed in the first phase of the repair work.

 Repair projects completed